-While they have similar job responsibilities, the professionals differ in various ways, such as the education requirements and work environments.
-Generally, residential electricians handle electrical projects in residential places such as apartment complexes, townhomes, and single-family units.
+While they have similar job responsibilities, residential and commercial electricians differ in various ways, such as their education requirements and work environments.
+Generally, residential electricians handle projects in places such as apartment complexes, townhomes, and single-family units.
+Commercial electricians work on projects in commercial and industrial facilities such as hotels, chemical plants, mines, office parks, and retail stores.

-The Role of a Residential Contractor
+The Role of a Residential Electrician in Philadelphia

-• Fault-finding, diagnosis, and electrical repairs
+- Fault-finding, diagnosis, and troubleshooting.

-• General electrical maintenance jobs
+- General electrical maintenance and troubleshooting.

-• Upgrading outdated or poorly installed electrical systems
+- Upgrading outdated or poorly installed electrical systems.

 Residential electricians need a minimum of a high school diploma or GED.
 That should be followed by completing a two-year technical school program and apprenticeship.
-The apprenticeship would be with a tradesperson or an electrical business installing, repairing, or maintaining residential electrical systems to prepare them to work on residential projects.
+The apprenticeship would be with a tradesperson or an electrical business installing, repairing, or maintaining home electrical systems to prepare them to work on larger residential projects.

 Once a technician puts in the required hours into learning and training, they can become licensed to begin earning while they train.
 Residential electricians are further classified depending on their training and experience:

-Why Should I Hire a Residential Electrician?
+Why Should You Hire a Residential Electrician in Philadelphia?

 You might think that getting professional help for your electrical projects is a waste of time and money because you can watch a tutorial and get the job done.
 While that may be the case with small DIY projects, it may not be something you want to do with your home’s entire electrical system.